louthy/language-ext/README.md

 using LanguageExt.Prelude;
 ```

 `LanguageExt` contains the types, and `LanguageExt.Prelude` contains the helper functions.
-There is also `LanguageExt.List`, more on that later.
+There is also `LanguageExt.List` and `LanguageExt.Map`, more on those later.

 What C# issues are we trying to fix?
-Well, we can only paper over the cracks, but here's a glossary:
+Well, we can only paper over the cracks, but here's a summary:

 * Poor tuple support
 * Null reference problem
 * Lack of lambda and expression inference
 * Void isn't a real type
-* List generators and processing
+* Mutable lists and dictionaries
 * The awful 'out' parameter

 ## Poor tuple support